 In this trip report, I review British Airways B767 in Business Class, Nice to London Heathrow.
 Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class… Read More.

 Having reviewed my usual afternoon flight on the British Airways A231 from London Heathrow to Nice in Business Class on a previous occasion, I will keep this review short and sweet.
 The seat and the plane has not changed, although… Read More.

 In this trip report, I review my flight on British Airways in European Business Class from London Heathrow (LHR) to Nice Airport in France.
 I am very, very happy to report some good news.
 Read More.

 In this trip report, I review short-haul Club Europe or Business Class on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
 British Airways offers a fairly consistent Business Class offering throughout Europe which means that… Read More.

-I have also reviewed a number of my British Airways First Class flights and my British Airways Business Class flights.
+We’ve also reviewed a number of my British Airways First Class flights and British Airways Business Class flights.
 British Airways also features in our 5 best airlines to fly to Europe in Business Class.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.